THE CHURCH WITHIN THE CHURCHES

 “It” is the new Jerusalem, the Wife of the Lamb.
 The “nations of them that are saved” consist of people who are saved but who are not part of the Church.

 Some of the members of the churches of today are serving as a firstfruits of the entire Wife of the Lamb.
-They are a bride within the larger Bride, so to speak.
+They are a bride within the larger Bride, as mentioned above.
 They reveal in themselves what one day will be true of the entire Church, the Wife of the Lamb.
 They are pressing forward in Christ.
 They are washing their robes in the blood of the Lamb until they are spotless in righteousness, holiness, and obedience to God.

 They now are attaining what one day must be true of every member of the Body of Christ.